PiWebswiss/Exercise/README.md

 # Exercise
-I'm stuck!
-I don't know how to store multiple value in the array? file name = game.py
+I have found one mistake!
+The variable "attempts" was in the function game() so it was always initialising itself.
+New problems and question are all in the file: game.py